-- 48. In November 2021 and December 2021 Aurora Energy consulted with customers to get their views on: - The proposed strategy to improve the cost-reflectiveness of future prices; - the allocation of capital investment-related costs to each of the pricing areas; and - the clarity of the Pricing Methodology document. - 49.
-The consultation process was comprehensive and included publication of a detailed consultation document and a supporting consultation summary document to make it easier for customers to understand the proposed changes.
-Multiple advertising channels were used to reach as many customers as possible, as well as holding workshops with the Customer Advisory Panel and the Dunedin, Central Otago/Wānaka and Queenstown Customer Voice Panels. - 50.
+- 46. In November 2021 and December 2021 Aurora Energy consulted with customers to get their views on: - The proposed strategy to improve the cost-reflectiveness of future prices; - the allocation of capital investment-related costs to each of the pricing areas; and - the clarity of the Pricing Methodology document. - 47.
+The consultation process was comprehensive, utilising multiple advertising channels to reach customers, and including workshops with consumers in Dunedin, Central Otago/Wānaka and Queenstown. - 48.
 Sixty-six (66) individual submissions were received and one submission from an electricity retailer.
-The submissions received were analysed and identified the following key themes: - Overall, most respondents agreed that the pricing strategy and underlying rationale were clear. - Respondents in the Queenstown and Central Otago/Wanaka pricing areas supported ToU pricing, however respondents in the Dunedin pricing area were divided. - Most residential customers understood the reasons for increasing the proportion of fixed charges, however some respondents felt that this change would negatively impact on low occupancy households.
-Concerns were also raised that an increase in fixed charges would devalue existing investment in solar and electric vehicles. - Most respondents did not support the proposed change to allocate capital investment-related costs using RAB, however there was uncertainty about whether there were more cost-reflective alternatives. - A majority of respondents indicated that the pricing methodology provides a clear explanation of how prices are set, however several respondents said that the explanatory information could be simplified using plain English and consumer friendly language. - 51.
-The detailed response to submissions is available on Aurora Energy's website.
+The submissions received were analysed and identified the following key themes: - Most found the pricing strategy clear. - ToU pricing had mixed support in different regions. - Residential customers understood the reasons for increased proportion of fixed charges but had concerns about low-occupancy households and devaluation of solar and electric vehicle investments.

-- 52. The consultation activities we conducted in 2021 followed extensive customer engagement undertaken as part of our CPP proposal in June 2020.
+- Limited support for the proposed cost allocation method using RAB, with uncertainty about better cost-reflective alternatives. - Suggestion for simpler and consumer friendly language in the pricing methodology. - 49.
+The detailed response to submissions is available on Aurora Energy's website. - 50.
+The consultation activities we conducted in 2021 followed extensive customer engagement undertaken as part of our CPP proposal in June 2020.
 During this period, customers indicated that they support Aurora Energy's investment in essential infrastructure, but the impact of price increases was a major concern.
-Most customers were happy with the current level of reliability and did not support reliability improvements if they resulted in higher prices. - 53.
-No additional pricing related consultation activities have been conducted in RY23 as the focus has been on implementing the significant changes outlined within the CPP delivery plan Further consultation is proposed to be conducted in RY24/25 specifically targeted at non-residential customers.
+Most customers were happy with the current level of reliability and did not support reliability improvements if they resulted in higher prices. - 51.
+No additional pricing related consultation activities have been conducted in RY23 and RY24 as the focus has been on implementing the significant changes outlined within the CPP delivery plan.
+Further consultation is proposed to be conducted in RY25/26 specifically targeted at non-residential customers.